Jench2103/docker-base-workspace/README.md

 ### Install Packages
 - System packages: Customize the `apt-get install` commands in [`Dockerfile`](https://github.com/Jench2103/docker-base-workspace/blob/main/Dockerfile).
 Use flag `-qq` to make installation processes quiet and assume `yes` for questions by default.
-- Python packages: Add packages' names (and versions) into [`config/requirements.txt`](https://github.com/Jench2103/docker-base-workspace/blob/main/config/requirements.txt).
+- Python packages: Add package names (and versions) into [`config/requirements.txt`](https://github.com/Jench2103/docker-base-workspace/blob/main/config/requirements.txt).

 ### Uses of the Scripts in the Workspace
 - [`scripts/start.sh`](https://github.com/Jench2103/docker-base-workspace/blob/main/scripts/start.sh): Execute when the container start, should be blocked before reach the end.